Dysmenorrhea in Adolescents

-Dysmenorrhea is a menstrual condition characterized by severe and frequent menstrual cramps and pain associated with menstruation.
-Dysmenorrhea may be classified as primary or secondary.
+Dysmenorrhea is a menstrual condition.
+It causes severe and frequent menstrual cramps and pain with menstruation.
+It may be primary or secondary.

 Primary dysmenorrhea.
-From the beginning and usually lifelong; severe and frequent menstrual cramping caused by severe and abnormal uterine contractions.
+This starts soon after regular periods are established.
+It's usually lifelong but may improve with time, severe and frequent menstrual cramping caused by severe and abnormal uterine contractions.

 Secondary dysmenorrhea.
-Due to some physical cause and usually of later onset; painful menstrual periods caused by another medical condition present in the body (like pelvic inflammatory disease or endometriosis).
+This type is due to some physical cause and usually starts later.
+Painful menstrual periods are caused by another condition in the body (like pelvic inflammatory disease or endometriosis).

 What causes dysmenorrhea?

-The cause of dysmenorrhea depends on whether the condition is primary or secondary.
-In general, females with primary dysmenorrhea experience abnormal uterine contractions as a result of a chemical imbalance in the body (particularly prostaglandin and arachidonic acid.
-These are chemicals that control the contractions of the uterus).
+The cause of dysmenorrhea depends on whether it is primary or secondary.
+In general, females with primary dysmenorrhea have abnormal uterine contractions as a result of a hormone imbalance in the body (particularly prostaglandin which controls the contractions of the uterus).
 Secondary dysmenorrhea is caused by other medical conditions, most often endometriosis.
 This is a condition in which tissue that looks and acts like endometrial tissue becomes implanted outside the uterus, usually on other reproductive organs inside the pelvis or in the abdominal cavity.
 This often results in internal bleeding, infection, and pelvic pain.
-Other possible causes of secondary dysmenorrhea include the following:
+Other possible causes of secondary dysmenorrhea include:

 Pelvic inflammatory disease (PID)

 Infection, tumors, or polyps in the pelvic cavity